wishingwelldevelopments/pinenut/README.md

  -e		outputs the currently playing track
  ```

-# Connect to an api end point
+# Connect to an api
 This is a simple firebase project that acts as an archive for stations and playlists
 ```
 https://bagel-1d0b2.firebaseio.com/.json